NOAA-OWP/noah-owp-modular/modules/main/readme.md

 - `user_build_options.cheyenne`: Cheyenne supercomputer
 - `user_build_options.keith.gfortran`: MacOS Big Sur with gfortran compiler, NetCDF installed via Brew
-- `user_build_options.keith.gfortran`: MacOS with gfortran compiler, NetCDF installed via source (opt/local)
+- `user_build_options.mike.gfortran`: MacOS with gfortran compiler, NetCDF installed via source (opt/local)
-- `user_build_options.keith.gfortran`: Linux with pgf90 compiler, NetCDF installed via source (usr/local)
+- `user_build_options.mike.linux`: Linux with pgf90 compiler, NetCDF installed via source (usr/local)

 If your system does not match one of the above options, you'll need to edit one of the files or create your own.
 If you do the latter, you'll need to add another option to the `configure` Perl script.